 2. Using 1 tsp.
 Kashmiri red chilly powder gives the dish a beautiful red colour without the heat.

 3. Deep frying the potatoes makes the dish tastier albeit adding the calories.

-Serve it hot after garnishing with coriander leaves with rotis or boiled rice.
+Serve dum aloo hot after garnishing with coriander leaves with rotis or boiled rice.

-Do see this video of the dum aloo recipe to understand better:
+Do see this video to help you understand how to make dum aloo better: